telerik/xamarin-forms-docs/controls/dataform/dataform-getting-started.md

 ### Android Project

-You have add the following line to the **MainActivity.cs** file outside the namespace:
+You have to add the following line to the **MainActivity.cs** file outside the scope of the namespace just after the using statements:

 	[assembly: ExportRenderer(typeof(Telerik.XamarinForms.Input.RadDataForm), typeof(Telerik.XamarinForms.InputRenderer.Android.DataFormRenderer))]

 ### iOS Project

-You have add the following lines to the **AppDelegate.cs** file outside the namespace:
+You have to add the following lines to the **AppDelegate.cs** file outside the scope of the namespace just after the using statements:

 	[assembly: ExportRenderer(typeof(Telerik.XamarinForms.Input.RadDataForm), typeof(Telerik.XamarinForms.InputRenderer.iOS.DataFormRenderer))]